100 Good Habits You’ll Wish You Started Years Ago

 2. Exercise daily.
 It’s one of the best ways to stay healthy, and it only takes 30 minutes of movement a day to be active.

 4. Carry a good, leak-proof water bottle with you at all times.
-This ensures the needed daily water consumption!
+This makes sure you drink enough water every day!

 6. Spend time in nature to recharge your energy levels.
-Being outside has a positive effect on your health due to the sun’s ability to increase serotonin levels.
+Being outside is good for your health because sunlight helps boost your happy hormone, serotonin.

 According to studies, even a short time spent in nature improves your mood.

 8. Prioritize health and fitness.
-A healthy lifestyle entails balancing your body and mind.
 Make it a habit to feed your body well and exercise regularly.

 Get rid of all those bad habits or negative habits that are giving you a hard time.

 11. Eat more healthily.
-I don’t even think I need to explain why eating healthily is among these 100 good habits that will improve your life.
-Eating healthier increases energy and mood.
+I don’t even think I need to explain why eating healthily is among these 100 good habits to get into.

 12. Take your time to eat.
 Take your time eating, and don’t eat while answering emails or talking on the phone.

 13. Don’t delay or skip breakfast.
 Breakfast is the most important meal of the day.
-A healthy breakfast provides you with the necessary energy to begin anything important.
+A healthy breakfast gives you the necessary energy to do anything important.

 14. Take the stairs.
 If you have the option to use an elevator, don’t!
 Instead, take the stairs.
 Unless, of course, you live on the 30th floor.

 15. Drink plenty of water.
-Since the human body is primarily composed of water, it needs a lot of fluids to run well throughout the day.
+Since our bodies are mostly water, we need lots of fluids to work well all day.

 16. Reduce your sugar intake.
-It’s fine to occasionally give in to your sweet tooth and indulge, but in this instance, we should opt for fruits or fresh treats without added white sugar, which is a quick-digesting carbohydrate.
+It’s okay to enjoy sweets sometimes, but it’s better to choose fruits or fresh treats without added sugar, which is digested really fast.

 17. Don’t consume alcohol, or consume it as little as possible.

 1. Get more rest.
-Getting enough rest is critical to your overall health.
+Getting enough rest is important to your overall wellbeing.
 I can assure you that it is a habit that will transform your life.

 Your body and brain won’t function normally if you don’t get enough rest.
 To maintain a positive attitude, most adults need 7-9 hours of sleep per night.

 2. Find some time to relax.
-It’s fine to relax in between tasks because those who don’t find time to unwind are more likely to overwork and get stressed.
+It’s okay to take breaks between tasks because people who don’t can overwork themselves.

 3. Visualize.
 This is among the very good mental habits because it helps you focus on what you want.